landru27/hexcraft/blog/chapter-02-weakened-creepers.md

 So, despite the obfuscation, we can decompile the target .class file.
 With effort, we can see what it is doing.
 Issue: `java -jar ../../util/BytecodeViewer_2.9.8.jar`, and use the File menu to Add 'acs.class'.
 The BytecodeViewer inteface is not the most intuitive thing, but one gets the hang of it with some poking around.
 By default, BytecodeViewer presents us with two alternative decompilations of our selected class.
 One is good for some things, and the other is good for other things.
 Together, they tell us a lot about the target .class file.

-As example of the kind of brain-hurt I mentioned just above, we see near the top of the JD-GUI view of acs.class code like this:
+As example of the kind of brain-hurt I mentioned just above, code like this found near the top of the JD-GUI view of acs.class ...
 ```
 protected void r()
 {